Crafting the Future of Chanel: Matthieu Blazy

 With the Andiamo, launched in Resort 2023, Blazy created a bag named after the Italian phrase for “let’s go.”
 Its soft yet structured silhouette, complete with an intricate braided leather detail, embodied effortless elegance and became a symbol of understated luxury.

-3. The Bottega Veneta Kalimero bag
+3. The Bottega Veneta Parachute bag

 In Pre-Fall 2024, Blazy redefined utility with the Parachute bag, a spacious tote featuring intricate woven panels.
 Its relaxed yet elevated aesthetic catered to those who value both function and refinement.